-One of the most common questions any personal injury lawyer gets from their clients is, “how much is my case worth?”
+One of the most common questions any personal injury lawyer gets from their clients is, “How much is my case worth?”
 Unfortunately, this is never an easy question to answer right from the start due to the fact that each case is different.
 And if your injuries happen to be due to a car accident, then it can be even more difficult to accurately predict.
-Key details can often be missing at the outset of your case which will later influence the amount of damages you ultimately receive.
+Key details can often be missing at the outset of your case which will later influence the accident or injury settlement you ultimately receive.

 It’s also important to remember that your attorney, the insurance adjuster, and any independent factfinders won’t always agree on the value of your case.
 But while we can’t give you a set amount pertaining to how much your case is worth from the beginning, we can inform you of some of the factors that come into play when the value of your damages is ultimately decided either through a settlement or a jury trial.

 The severity of the accident is the first, and often most obvious, thing to look at when attempting to assign a value to a case.
 This includes: